 Healthy San Francisco is a program designed to make health care services available and affordable to uninsured San Francisco residents.
 It is operated by the San Francisco Department of Public Health (DPH).

-You will meet with a HSF Certified Application Assistor at one of many enrollment sites across the city.
-Please see How do I Apply for more information.
+You will meet with a HSF Application Assistor at one of our many enrollment sites across the city.
+Please see How Do I Apply? for more information.

-You will enroll at an enrollment site located across the city.
-Please see How do I apply for more information.
+You can enroll at any of several enrollment sites located across the city.
+Please see How Do I Apply? for more information.

 You will need three (3) types of documents.
 Please see Necessary Paperwork to Enroll for more information.

-To keep your access to health services, Participants must reapply for Healthy San Francisco every twelve months.
-This means that every year, you must meet with a Certified Application Assistor to fill out a new application and submit recent copies of some documents.
+To keep your access to health services, participants must reapply for Healthy San Francisco every twelve months.
+This means that every year, you must meet with a HSF Application Assistor to fill out a new application and submit updated copies of some documents.
 Please see Time to Renew for more information.

 There are two types of fees, Participant and Point of Service Fees.
 Fees will vary based on your income.
 Please see “Fees” for more information.

 Your Healthy San Francisco coverage will expire 12 months after you enroll on your Coverage Start Date if you do not renew.
 In order to ensure continuous coverage, be sure to schedule an appointment as soon as possible.
 You need to make sure that you don’t lose your Healthy San Francisco services, your Medical Home or your doctor.